Abortion Pill Myths and Facts

 April 28, 2026

 The abortion pill has been used safely for over 25 years and is 93 to 98% effective.
-It does not affect future fertility, does not cause breast cancer, and does not cause long-term mental health problems.
+It does not affect future fertility, cause breast cancer, or lead to long-term mental health problems.
 Here are the medical facts behind the most common myths.

 Is the abortion pill safe?

 Yes.
-The abortion pill has a strong safety record backed by over 25 years of use and extensive research.
-Serious complications occur in less than 1% of cases.
-The FDA, ACOG, and WHO all confirm the safety of medication abortion.
+The abortion pill is safe, with over 25 years of use and research behind it.
+Serious problems happen in less than 1% of cases, and the FDA, ACOG, and WHO all confirm its safety.

-More than 5 million patients in the United States have used the abortion pill since it was FDA-approved in 2000.
-Studies consistently show that it is safer than many common medications, including penicillin and Viagra.
-The risk of a serious complication from the abortion pill is lower than the risk of a complication from a wisdom tooth extraction.
+More than 5 million patients in the United States have used the abortion pill since the FDA approved it in 2000.
+Studies show it is safer than many common medicines, including penicillin and Viagra.
+Your risk of a serious problem is lower than with a wisdom tooth removal.

-At The Center for Women, you receive both medications under the care of an onsite provider who reviews your health history, performs an ultrasound, and provides follow-up care.
-This in-person medical supervision adds an extra layer of safety to the process.
+At The Center for Women, an onsite provider reviews your health history, does an ultrasound, and gives you both medicines.
+Seeing a doctor in person adds one more layer of safety to the process.

 Does the abortion pill affect future fertility?

-No. The abortion pill does not affect your ability to get pregnant in the future.
-This is confirmed by ACOG, the WHO, and decades of medical research.
-Studies involving thousands of patients show no difference in fertility rates between people who have had an abortion and those who have not.
+No. The abortion pill does not change your ability to get pregnant in the future.
+ACOG, the WHO, and decades of research confirm this.
+Studies of thousands of patients show the same fertility rates in people who have had an abortion and people who have not.

-The abortion pill works with medications only.
-Nothing enters the uterus, so there is no risk of scarring or damage to your reproductive organs.
-Ovulation can return as early as 2 weeks after the abortion, meaning you could become pregnant again before your next period.
+The abortion pill works with medicines alone, and nothing enters the uterus.
+That means there is no risk of scarring or damage to your reproductive organs.
+You can ovulate again as soon as 2 weeks after the abortion, so you could get pregnant before your next period.

 Does the abortion pill cause breast cancer?

 No. The abortion pill does not cause breast cancer.
-This claim has been thoroughly studied and rejected by major medical organizations.
+This claim has been studied closely and rejected.
 The National Cancer Institute, ACOG, and the American Cancer Society all confirm there is no link between abortion and breast cancer.

-A landmark study by the National Cancer Institute in 2003 convened more than 100 experts who reviewed all available evidence.
-They concluded that neither medication abortion nor surgical abortion increases the risk of breast cancer.
-Subsequent research has continued to confirm this finding.
+In 2003, the National Cancer Institute brought together more than 100 experts to review all the evidence.
+They found that neither medication abortion nor surgical abortion raises the risk of breast cancer, and later research keeps confirming that finding.

-This myth persists in some anti-abortion materials, but it has no basis in medical evidence.
-If you have concerns about breast cancer risk, talk to your provider about evidence-based risk factors.
+The myth still appears in some anti-abortion materials, but it has no basis in medical evidence.
+If you worry about breast cancer risk, ask your doctor about the risk factors that science does support.

 Can the abortion pill be reversed?

-There is no proven, evidence-based protocol for reversing the abortion pill.
-Claims about "abortion pill reversal" are not supported by reliable medical research.
-ACOG has stated that the so-called reversal protocol is not based on science and has not been proven to be safe or effective.
+There is no proven way to reverse the abortion pill.
+Claims about "abortion pill reversal" are not backed by reliable medical research.
+ACOG has said the so-called reversal protocol is not based on science and has not been shown to be safe or to work.

-The claim is based on the idea that large doses of progesterone given after mifepristone can override its effects.
-However, the only study that attempted to test this was stopped early due to safety concerns, including severe hemorrhaging in some participants.
+The claim rests on the idea that large doses of progesterone taken after mifepristone can block its effects.
+The only study that tried to test this was stopped early over safety concerns, because some participants had severe bleeding.

-It is true that mifepristone alone does not always end a pregnancy.
-In some cases, a pregnancy may continue even without additional treatment.
-But this happens with or without progesterone supplementation, and taking unproven treatments carries its own risks.
+It is true that mifepristone alone does not always end a pregnancy, and in some cases a pregnancy can continue without any added treatment.
+That happens with or without extra progesterone, and taking an unproven treatment carries its own risks.

-If you have taken mifepristone and are having second thoughts, contact your provider or the clinic to discuss your situation and options based on your specific circumstances.
+If you have taken mifepristone and are having second thoughts, call your doctor or the clinic so you can talk through your situation and your options.

 Does the abortion pill cause mental health problems?

-The most common emotional response after an abortion is relief.
-Research consistently shows that abortion does not cause long-term mental health problems such as depression, anxiety, or PTSD.
+The most common feeling after an abortion is relief.
+Research shows that abortion does not cause long-term mental health problems such as depression, anxiety, or PTSD.

-The largest study on this topic, the Turnaway Study conducted by the University of California San Francisco, followed nearly 1,000 patients over 5 years.
-It found that patients who received an abortion did not have worse mental health outcomes than those who were denied one.
-In fact, being denied an abortion was associated with greater anxiety and lower life satisfaction in the short term.
+The largest study on this topic, the Turnaway Study from the University of California San Francisco, followed nearly 1,000 patients for 5 years.
+Patients who got an abortion did not have worse mental health than patients who were denied one.
+In fact, being denied an abortion was tied to more anxiety and lower life satisfaction in the short term.

-Some people experience a range of emotions after an abortion, including sadness, relief, or a mix of feelings.
-These emotions are normal and do not indicate a mental health disorder.
-People who had mental health conditions before their abortion may continue to need support, just as they would with any other life event.
+Some people feel sadness, relief, or a mix of feelings after an abortion.
+Those feelings are normal and do not mean you have a mental health disorder.
+If you had a mental health condition before your abortion, you may still need support, just as you would with any other life event.

-If you are struggling emotionally before or after an abortion, it is okay to seek support from a counselor, therapist, or trusted person in your life.
+If you are struggling before or after an abortion, it is okay to lean on a counselor, a therapist, or someone you trust.

 Is the abortion pill the same as emergency contraception?

-No. The abortion pill and emergency contraception (such as Plan B) are different medications that work in different ways.
-They should not be confused.
+No. The abortion pill and emergency contraception, such as Plan B, are different medicines that work in different ways.

-Emergency contraception prevents pregnancy from occurring.
-It works by delaying or preventing ovulation.
-It does not end an existing pregnancy.
-You can take emergency contraception up to 72 hours (or in some cases 120 hours) after unprotected sex.
+Emergency contraception prevents a pregnancy from starting.
+It works by delaying or blocking ovulation, and it does not end a pregnancy that has already begun.
+You can take it up to 72 hours after unprotected sex, or up to 120 hours in some cases.

 How do I schedule an appointment?